bsmith89/longev-mgen/doc/submission.md

 [@Ormerod2016] by extending their dimensional reduction approach to the much larger set of _Muribaculaceae_ genomes now available.
-In this analysis, annotations of B1A, B1B, and B2 are not clearly co-located with members of the alpha-glucan guild, complicating this simple interpretation.
+In this analysis, annotations of B1A, B1B, and B2 are not clearly co-located with members of the &alpha;-glucan guild, complicating this simple interpretation.
-Interestingly, a more nuanced analysis involving OPFs and predicted export indicates that B1A and B1B may have polysaccharide utilization potentials distinct from the alpha-glucan guild previously described.
+Interestingly, a more nuanced analysis involving OPFs and predicted export indicates that B1A and B1B may have polysaccharide utilization potentials distinct from the &alpha;-glucan guild previously described.
 The improved resolution presented by OPF clusters suggests that this more detailed examination might identify specific functions that discriminate responders from non-responders.